Fresh Rwanda blow as ECHR says Sunak’s plan breaks international law

 The prime minister has repeatedly vowed not to let what he called a “foreign court” to block the government’s plan to send some migrants to the east-African nation.

-But the president of the European Court of Human Rights, Síofra O’Leary, said on Thursday that “there is a clear legal obligation” for states to comply with orders from the Strasbourg court.
+But the president of the European Court of Human Rights (ECHR), Síofra O’Leary, said on Thursday that “there is a clear legal obligation” for states to comply with orders from the Strasbourg court.

+No 10 also rejected any comparison as “bizarre” between the UK urging Russia to follow rule 39 injunctions over Navalny, and Tory ministers potentially ignoring the injunctions over Rwanda.

+Mr Sunak’s official spokesman said: “I think it would be bizarre to draw any comparison between Russia’s cruel treatment of Alexei Navalny … and our plan to protect and deter vulnerable migrants from making perilous crossings across the Channel.”

-The UK did not follow a Rule 39 order in 2010 when the Strasbourg court tried to prevent British forces from transfering two men, who were suspected of being part of a plot to kill British servicemen, over to the Iraqi authorities.
-The UK transfered them despite the order.
+The UK did not follow a rule 39 order in 2010 when the Strasbourg court tried to prevent British forces from transfering two men, who were suspected of being part of a plot to kill British servicemen, over to the Iraqi authorities.
+The UK transfered the pair despite the order.

 The Safety of Rwanda (Asylum and Immigration) Bill going through Parliament severely limits the ability of the UK courts to intervene to stop asylum seekers being sent to Rwanda.
 As a result, it will become more likely that these legal challenges end up in front of the Strasbourg Court.

-Asked directly if he would over-rule Rule 39 orders from the ECHR, Mr Sunak told journalists that there was a clause in the Rwanda Bill that says “it is for ministers to decide whether to comply with Rule 39 rulings”.
-He added: “I would not have put that clause in the Bill if I was not prepared to use it.”
+Asked directly if he would over-rule rule 39 orders from the ECHR, Mr Sunak said it would be “for ministers to decide whether to comply”.
+He added: “I would not have put that clause in the bill if I was not prepared to use it.”

 The Strasbourg court president would not be drawn on the Safety of Rwanda Bill while it goes through the parliamentary process.